wp-plugins/easy2map/readme.txt

 5. Upload your own marker icons, to tailor your map to your exact requirements.
 6. Resize your map to a preset size, or to a custom size (pixel or percentage).
 7. Add multiple markers to your map.
-8. Choose from 6 different map templates; edit CSS of maps; import and export maps and markers (Easy2Map Ultimate Version).
+8. Choose from several great-looking map templates; edit CSS of maps; import and export maps and markers (Easy2Map Ultimate Version).
 9. An example of one of the map templates available (Easy2Map Ultimate Version) .
 10. Display a list of markers alongside your map (Easy2Map Ultimate Version).
 11. An example of a color CSS editor for changing the map's background color (Easy2Map Ultimate Version).